-He moved quickly, knowing he had only two hours before he lost the light and would be forced to make camp.
-Alone, this wouldn’t bother him but allowing her to remain at the mercy of the elements for another twelve hours would kill her.
-Of this, he was certain.
+He moved quickly.
+Two short hours remained before he lost the light and would be forced to make camp.
+Alone, the prospect wouldn’t bother him but allowing her to remain at the mercy of the elements for another twelve hours would kill her.
+Of that, he was certain.

 He used his bedroll to shield her from the rough twine, lifting and moving her to lie on it, shocked at how little she weighed.
 He carefully tucked the blankets around her and used more twine to secure her to the litter.

 Pack over his shoulders again, he stood staring out at the Kennecott Glacier in the distance with his hands on his narrow hips.